scout-ch/who-is-who/README.md

 ## Deploying

-The `main` branch is automatically deployed to `pbs-docker-widget` on Deploio (via Github connection).
+The Docker image is automatically pushed to the [GitHub Docker registry](https://github.com/scout-ch/who-is-who/pkgs/container/who-is-who) for the `main` branch and git tags.

-Also a Docker image is automatically pushed to the [GitHub Docker registry](https://github.com/scout-ch/who-is-who/pkgs/container/who-is-who) for the `main` branch and git tags.
+A webhook then triggers portainer to pull the image.